uber/h3/website/docs/core-library/custom-alloc.md

 H3's approach to memory management is to rely on memory allocated by the caller as much as possible.
 This allows memory to be managed by an external framework.

-In some cases (for example, `polyfill`), H3 allocates heap memory.
+In some cases (for example, `polygonToCells`), H3 allocates heap memory.
 When this is needed, it uses the standard C memory allocation functions.

 ## Custom Memory Allocators